Mooring V Bridles - Custom Build Instructions

 e.g If your fairleads are not positioned the same port and starboard you may prefer a loop splice on the end of one tail for a fixed length and a longer second tail with a whipping in order to adjust the bridle to take the load equally.

-Once you have made a selection in all the drop-down boxes available, the website will generate:
+Once you have made your selection in all the drop-down boxes available, our website will generate:

 - a picture version of what you have chosen

 - a price including VAT, or excluding VAT if you are signed in with an export delivery address